propelorm/Propel/cookbook/user-contributed-behaviors.markdown

 * [sfPropelObjectPathBehaviorPlugin](http://www.symfony-project.org/plugins/sfPropelObjectPathBehaviorPlugin) Simplifies joining and handling relations deeper than one level.
 (Not Symfony specific)

-* [sfPropel15RatableBehaviorPlugin](https://github.com/matteosister/sfPropel15RatableBehaviorPlugin) A behavior for propel 1.5 and symfony to rate your objects.

 * [sfPropel15TaggableBehaviorPlugin](https://github.com/matteosister/sfPropel15TaggableBehaviorPlugin) A behavior and a widget for propel 1.5 and symfony to tag your objects.